kellan/laughingmeme/_posts/asides/2005-11-17-the-problem-though-is-that-the-unbearable-lightness-of-being-is-a-really-bad-book.md

 ---
 id: 3114
-title: '&#8220;The problem, though, is that the Unbearable Lightness of Being is a really bad book.'
+title: '"The problem, though, is that the Unbearable Lightness of Being is a really bad book.'
 date: '2005-11-17T14:48:00+00:00'
 author: Kellan
 layout: post